 So here’s a tip.
 Find some shade under a tree or on the side of a building and have your graduate face the sun.

 You’ll hit the mark by helping keep your graduate cool in their black robes and get beautiful photos of their special day.

-Learn more about the kind of light you want with our Discovery Center video tutorial on Quality of Light.
+Learn more about the kind of light you want with our tutorial series Using Natural Light in Photography.

 Sometimes taking a photo in the harsh sun of mid-day is unavoidable.
 You may not always be able to choose where your graduate will get impromptu hugs, kisses, and other photo opportunities.